AbhishekPardhi/steam-analytics/README.md

 First, create an environment and install all of the required packages (for e.g. with conda) `$ conda create --name steam --file requirements.txt`

+Then download the dataset `games.csv` from this [link](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset) and put it inside the folder `data`

 Then run the python file app.py and wait for a few seconds for the webapp to load and show all of the visualizations `$ python app.py`